 “When or if you’re asked, mention your interest in finding a new job, saying specifically what kind of work you want and name two or three target employers or target industries.”

-With the seasonal round of parties, family meals and cocktails it can be hard to stay focused.
+With the seasonal round of parties, family meals, and cocktails it can be hard to stay focused.
 Use the KISS Pledge formula (it has nothing to do with mistletoe) but a good way of committing to doing one thing every day to ensure that your holiday season job search stays on track.
-It could be sending out a daily LinkedIn update, looking for new opportunities or reaching out to networking contacts.
-Write out your daily goal on a KISS Pledge note and stick somewhere you can see it.
+It could be sending out a daily LinkedIn update, looking for new opportunities, or reaching out to networking contacts.
+Write out your daily goal on a KISS Pledge note and stick it somewhere you can see it.
 Make sure you can achieve that goal and follow through.

 Get in touch today to find out what your personal development needs are for 2022 and boost your holiday job search.